gmesser/cpp-timers/README.md

   RealtimeClock uses OS-specific functions to get the system time in nanoseconds.
 Linux and Apple OS X code are included.

-The test program test_app is provided to allow simple testing of the classes.
+The test program test_app tests the classes.